chrisbennett-Bene/AdminThemeTweaker/README.md

 Easily and quickly tweak Processwire's default Uikit Admin Theme

 ## Smart defaults and auto-generated contrast to get you up and running, with extensive fine-tuning options if required
-Admin Theme Tweaker will quickly alter Processwire's default Uikit admin styling from the moment it is installed, with a default configuration designed to illustrate some features and give you a head start on configuring your custom admin.
+Admin Theme Tweaker alters Processwire's default Uikit admin styling from the moment it is installed.

+The default configuration illustrates some features and gives you a head start on configuring your custom Admin Theme.

 Everything is geared towards automatically generating sufficient contrast based on backgrounds you choose.